 In cases like these we will recommend the individual seeks further examination for their own health benefit, but in the report will tell the employer this has been done for the individual’s own health and the employer need not get involved in any follow-up.
 This way the individual attendees do get wider health issues looked at where it would benefit them, but the employer doesn’t have to get involved in cases which are not work related.

 As a back-up, we always tell the individual to go back to their employer if the follow-up examination identifies anything which may impact on their hearing.

 Formal audiometry referral

-This is used where the attendee ‘fails’ the test, where there is no supporting history for the loss, and where there is a chance it could be noise-related or could impact on their safety at work.
+This is used where the attendee ‘fails’ the test, where there is no supporting history for the loss, where there is a chance it could be noise-related or it could impact on their safety at work.
 In cases such as these we will include some information on the referral in the report and say that the employer should follow up on it.
 This way, the employer knows exactly what action is needed of them.